intershop/intershop-pwa/docs/guides/customizations.md

 To add static assets (images, favicon, manifest file), create a theme specific folder in `src/assets/themes/<theme-prefix>` and adjust the theme specific references in the `*.scss` files accordingly.

-The `index.html` does not support the theme specific overrides, see [Customizations - Start Customization](../guides/customizations.md#theme-specific-overrides).
+The `index.html` does not support the theme specific overrides, see [Theme Specific Overrides](../guides/customizations.md#theme-specific-overrides).
 Therefore, any theme specific references have to be changed directly in this file.

 ### Dependencies